CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 Once you have your list of user stories, open your Github Projects board and create an additional column called “User Stories”.
 Then, using the “+ Add item” button at the bottom, create draft issues for each of your user stories.

-In the body of each of these draft issues, provide a brief description of its prioritization ranking that your team decided on.
+In the body of each of these draft issues, provide a brief justification of its prioritization ranking that your team decided on.
 You should order all the user stories in this column from highest to lowest priority.

 #### Technical Requirements - Issues